-Our effective tax rate is based upon the application of currently applicable income tax laws, regulations and treaties, current judicial and administrative interpretations of those income tax laws, regulations and treaties, and upon our non-U.S. subsidiaries' ability to qualify for benefits, including reduced withholding tax rates, among other things, under those treaties, and that a portion of their income is not subject to U.S. tax as effectively connected income.
+Our effective tax rate is based upon the application of currently applicable income tax laws, regulations and treaties, and current judicial and administrative interpretations of those income tax laws, regulations and treaties, and upon our non-U.S. subsidiaries' ability to qualify for benefits, including reduced withholding tax rates, among other things, under those treaties, and that a portion of their income is not subject to U.S. tax as effectively connected income.
 Those income tax laws, regulations and treaties, and the administrative and judicial interpretations of them, are subject to change at any time, and any such change may be retroactive.

 On December 22, 2017, the Tax Cuts and Jobs Act (the "Tax Act") was enacted.
-The Tax Act significantly revises the U.S. corporate income tax system by, among other changes, lowering the corporate income tax rate from 35% to 21%, implementing a partial territorial tax system and imposing a one-time repatriation tax on the deemed repatriated earnings of foreign subsidiaries.
-The Tax Act also includes several provisions that may limit the benefit of the tax rate reduction, such as restricting the deductibility of interest expense and other corporate business expenses.
+The Tax Act significantly revised the U.S. corporate income tax system by, among other changes, lowering the corporate income tax rate from 35% to 21%, implementing a partial territorial tax system and imposing a one-time repatriation tax on the deemed repatriated earnings of foreign subsidiaries.
+The Tax Act also included several provisions that limited the benefit of the tax rate reduction, such as restricting the deductibility of interest expense and other corporate business expenses.

-The international tax provisions of the Tax Act are complex and the ultimate impact on us of the international provisions, such as the base erosion and anti-abuse tax ("BEAT"), the tax on global intangible low- taxed income ("GILTI") and the other provisions of the Tax Act is uncertain because of the practical and technical application of many of those provisions and the anticipated guidance from the U.S. Internal Revenue Service ("IRS") about those provisions.
-The Tax Act could also be subject to potential amendments or legislative corrections in the near to medium term that could adversely affect us.
-In addition, if we were to convert into a U.S. corporation, we could be subject to additional U.S. taxes, and future payments required under our tax receivable agreement could be accelerated, both of which could reduce the amount of our cash available for distribution or reinvestment.
+The international tax provisions of the Tax Act are complex and the ultimate impact on us of the international provisions, such as the base erosion and anti-abuse tax ("BEAT"), the tax on global intangible low-taxed income ("GILTI") and the other provisions of the Tax Act is uncertain.
+Although clarifying guidance and proposed regulations were issued by the U.S. Internal Revenue Service ("IRS") in 2018, further guidance and the finalization of those regulations is expected in the near term and any changes to our understanding of the Tax Act could adversely affect us.
+In addition, if we were to convert into a U.S. corporation, we could be subject to additional U.S.

+taxes, and future payments required under our tax receivable agreement could be accelerated, both of which could reduce the amount of our cash available for distribution or reinvestment.